barsdeveloper/tree-ds/README.md

-# TreeDS - work in proggress
+# TreeDS - work in progress
 TreeDS (tree data structure) is a simple STL-like tree container type for C++11.
 It's a generic n-ary tree (every node can have an arbitrary number of children).